Makktu/StarDrifter-2025/README.md

 Swarmer spawn rates (game balance consideration) (Decide what the game is - fast & reaction-based or slower & more thoughtful?)
 Game balance considerations
-What actual game is here (or not).
+What actual game is here (or not)?
 And prune folders of redundant files (tidy up)
 AND: camera zoom for big areas where player needs to see scope of challenge
 - Indicators for various things: pickup effect timings (at least needs to show